Youth in the Czech Republic: Employment

-As of 2010, youths between 15–19 who were not in education or employment (NEET) was 3.8% and reached 13.6% when looking at the 20–24 age range.
+In 2010 3.8% youths aged from 15 to 19 and 13.6% of those aged from 20 to 24 were not in education or employment (NEET).
 There is a strong correlation between the accomplishments in education and employment.
 The unemployment rate of students with a post-secondary education was just above 5% in 2011 compared to that of 28% of students with only basic or no education.
 The average time spent on transition from school to work, 4.1 months, is faster than the European Union average.

 In 2011, almost 25% of youths between 15–24 were considered employed.
 Globally in 2011, youths between 16–24 were around 17.5% unemployment.

 Czechs will generally start working at the age of 18 but often they will start employment in their early to mid-twenties.
 Traditionally, most workers would stay at a job for life, but today Czechs can change jobs at will.